matteoxpo/T10D16/README.md

 # T10D16
-The russian version of the task can be found in the repository.
+The Russian version of the task can be found in the repository.

 You can find some useful video materials [here](https://edu.21-school.ru/video/selection/925365ef-066d-4be6-81a9-2667102d8da9).